tyrauber/mongodb-rails3-tutorial/README.md

 To kill the server, type CONTROL-c at the command prompt.

-## Part 2:  Adding Functionality to a MongoDB, Rails 3 Application
+# Functionality Cheatsheet

 This part of the tutorial is written to explain MongoDB specific changes to the Rails 3 development process.
 The sample commands and code provided is for educational purposes and will not corrospond to files in the sample applicaion.

+## Modeling with MongoDB and MongoMapper in Rails 3

 ### No Migration